Welcome to Dongmakgol: Plot

-The rescue team, led by their commander (David Joseph Anselmo), drops in by parachute at night.
-They suffer heavy casualties after being swarmed by a torrent of butterflies in the air, with further casualties from the rough terrain.
-Meanwhile, the villagers and soldiers are holding a harvest feast.
-The rescue team enter the village, and, assuming it is a cover for an enemy base, begin roughing up toward the villagers.
-Despite the efforts of the villagers to conceal the Korean soldiers by disguising them as villagers, a firefight breaks out in which all but one of the members of the rescue team are killed, and Yeo-il is fatally wounded in the crossfire.
-The only survivor of the rescue team, the Korean translator, is hit over the head by Smith and is captured by the villagers.
+The rescue team drops in by parachute at night but suffer heavy casualties after being swarmed by a torrent of butterflies in the air, with further casualties from the rough terrain.
+The rescue team enter the village (which is holding a harvest feast), and, assuming it is a cover for an enemy base, begin interrogating, threatening and harassing the villagers, in particular the village chief.
+The rough treatment of the villagers ignites a heated response from the North and South Korean soldiers; the ensuing scuffle and firefight kills every member of the rescue team but one (a Korean translator), with Yeo-il fatally wounded in the crossfire.

-Through the translator, the people in the village find out about the bombing plan.
-The North and South Korean soldiers realize that the village is in peril and that there is no time for Smith to make it back to his base to stop the bombing.
-They decide that the only possible way to save the village is to create a decoy "enemy base" away from the village, using equipment salvaged from another plane that went down nearby.
-They plan to engage the unit only far as is necessary to divert it and have it bomb the "base" instead of Dongmakgol, with the soldiers fleeing to safety.
+Through the translator, the villagers find out about the bombing plan.
+The North and South Korean soldiers, realising that the village is in peril, decide to create a decoy base away from the village, using lamps from the village and equipment salvaged from a nearby crashed supply plane discovered by Smith.
+They plan to engage the unit with rigged guns and minimal fire with the goal of drawing the unit's attention and inciting a bomb strike of the decoy base, with the soldiers fleeing to safety.
+Smith is sent along with the translator to the Allied forces to dissuade any further bomb strikes at Dongmakgol's location.
+While preparing to engage the unit, Taek-gi encourages the group and quips that they, being a joint North-South troop, are "Allies" as well.

-Smith is sent back along with the translator so that he can tell the Americans that there is nothing in the village to bomb, in case they decide to send more bombers.
-Meanwhile, while preparing to engage the planes passing over, Taek-gi encourages the group and quips that they, being a joint North-South troop, are "Allies" too.
-The decoy is successful, but Young-hee and Sang-sang are killed during the initial engagement.
-In the end, the remaining Korean soldiers are wiped out by a blanket of bombs – however, they die smiling, knowing that Dongmakgol has been saved.
+As the bombing unit flies overhead, the soldiers' initial limited gunfire fails to draw their attention, requiring the Korean soldiers to stay put and engage the unit with more intense fire and weaponry.
+Although the decoy is successful, the soldiers are unable to flee to safety, with Young-hee and Sang-sang gunned down during the initial engagement.
+The remaining Korean soldiers, who keep to their posts, are then wiped out by a blanket of bombs.

-Smith breaks down in tears on the way to his base upon hearing the bombs in the distance, suspecting that the Korean soldiers have sacrificed themselves.
-After the bombing, at the site of the destroyed decoy base, butterflies appear where the Korean soldiers died, which then join the swarm fluttering overhead.
+The next morning, butterflies appear where the Korean soldiers died, which then join a swarm fluttering overhead.